mrychlicka/CMSimulator/README.md

 II.
 INSTALLING

-  To run project there is needed to install several packages from pip:
+  To run project there is needed to install several packages from pip given in requirements.txt. run pip install -r requirements.txt to install needed packages.
-  1. time
-  2. console_progressbar
-  3. termcolor
-  4. pyfiglet
-  5. mock

 III.
 RUNNING
 To run program, run Main.py file